ClouDesire/docusaurus/docs/syndication.md

-* appropriate **translations** are provided for the [**end-user-instructions**](syndication.md#providing-end-user-instructions), for each marketplace languages (e.g. English, Italian, etc.)
+* appropriate **translations** are provided for the [**end-user-instructions**](syndication.md#providing-end-user-instructions), for each marketplace languages (for example English, Italian, etc.)
 * **no HTML links** are present into the end-user instructions text (if you need to provide the end-users a link, please create a specific _endpoint_ for it;
-  e.g. "reset password")
+  for example "reset password")
 * at least one [**application endpoint**](syndication.md#providing-endpoints-end-user-links-to-access-application) is provided
 * all the endpoints must have an appropriate **category**